Blake Griffin: New team and career highs (2018–2019)

 On October 23, 2018, Griffin scored a career-high 50 points, including the game-winning free throw, in a 133–132 overtime win over the Philadelphia 76ers.
 He became the first Pistons player to score 50 points in a game since Richard Hamilton scored 51 points in 2006, and the first NBA player to score 50 points during the 2018–19 NBA season.
 Griffin's point total was the seventh-highest in Pistons history and he became the fifth different player to score 50 for Detroit.
 On December 15, he scored 27 points in a 113–104 win over the Boston Celtics.
-He had at least 20 points for the ninth straight game, becoming the first Detroit player to do so since Richard Hamilton in 2008–09.
+He had at least 20 points for the ninth straight game, becoming the first Detroit player to do so since Hamilton in 2008–09.
 Griffin also surpassed the 12,000-point mark for his career.
 Two days later, he had 19 points, 11 assists and 10 rebounds, but also had 10 turnovers, in a 107–104 loss to the Milwaukee Bucks.
 On January 12, he scored 44 points in a 109–104 win over his former team, the Los Angeles Clippers.
 On January 23, he scored 20 of his game-high 37 points in the fourth quarter of Detroit's 98–94 win over the New Orleans Pelicans.
 On January 31, he scored 24 points in a 93–89 victory over the Dallas Mavericks.
 He finished the month of January scoring 445 points, the most in a single month in Pistons franchise history, surpassing the previous record held by Isiah Thomas who had 442 points in March 1983.
 On February 25, he had 20 points, 10 rebounds and 10 assists in a 113–109 win over the Indiana Pacers.
 On April 5, after missing the previous three games with left knee soreness, Griffin made 11 of 15 shots and had 44 points the first three quarters, including nine of 14 3-pointers, before missing all five of his field goal attempts in the fourth quarter and scoring just one point as the Pistons lost 123–110 to the Oklahoma City Thunder.
 After sitting out four of the final six regular season games due to his ailing left knee, he missed the first two games of the playoffs.
 Following the playoffs, he underwent left knee surgery.